diffblue/gitlab/doc/user/application_security/api_security/api_discovery/index.md

 Major version 3 is planned to be supported in the future.
 Support for major version 1 is not planned.

 API Discovery is tested with and officially supports LTS versions of the Java runtime.
-Other versions will likely work also, and bug reports from non-LTS versions are welcome.
+Other versions may work also, and bug reports from non-LTS versions are welcome.

 Only applications that are built as Spring Boot [executable JARs](https://docs.spring.io/spring-boot/docs/current/reference/html/executable-jar.html#appendix.executable-jar.nested-jars.jar-structure) are supported.